Manoah1401/SQL_project/README.md

     LEFT JOIN skills_dim as sd
     ON sjd.skill_id = sd.skill_id
 ```
-Here's the breakdown of the most demanded skills for the top 10 highest paying data analyst jobs in 2026:
+Here's the frequency of skills listed across the 10 highest-paying remote Data Analyst postings in the dataset:

 - SQL is leading with a bold count of 8.
 - Python follows closely with a bold count of 7.